bankh/GPU_Compute/AMD/AMDvbFlashROMs-MI25/readMe.md

 3- Some Applications (Use Cases)

 **Stable Diffusion:** There are some [references](https://forum.level1techs.com/t/mi25-stable-diffusions-100-hidden-beast/194172/19) that we found as an application of one of the popular generative AI on MI25 by upgrading its BIOS.

+**Disclaimer:**
+We make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information on this repository.
+We will not be liable for any errors or omissions in this information nor for the availability of this information.
+We will not be liable for any losses, injuries, or damages from the display or use of this information.
+Your use of this information is at your own risk.